-These are the first spy shots of Maserati’s upcoming SUV, the Levante
+These are the latest spy shots of Maserati’s upcoming SUV, the Levante

 , which will enter production in 2015 and hopefully arrive in showrooms in time for the 2016 model year.
 This is a very early test mule for the vehicle, which shares only internals with the production version of the Levante set to be unveiled sometime next year.